 Stephen Brimson-Lewis' set pays respect to the text but is not stymied by it.
 Miller's precise stage directions had replicated those used in Elia Kazan's original production.
 Here the cramped two-level house remains in the background while other settings are lifted in downstage.
 The house, like its mortgage payments, is ever present and encroaching on it are the new high rises, which Willy bemoans.
 A world literally crushing down on him.

 The supporting roles are perfectly cast.
-Alex Hassell (who was Prince Hal to Sher's Falstaff last year) personifies the boyish, athletic, swagger of the restless Biff while Sam Marks has all the Attitude for the careless philanderer, Happy.
-Joshua Richards is perfectly laconic as the ever-patient Charlie and Sarah Parks brings a maturity to the part of the mistress, again a welcome departure for this role.
+Alex Hassell (who was Prince Hal to Sher's Falstaff last year) personifies the boyish, athletic swagger of the restless Biff while Sam Marks has all the Attitude for the careless philanderer, Happy.
+Joshua Richards is perfectly laconic as the ever-patient Charley and Sarah Parks brings a maturity to the part of the mistress, again a welcome departure for this role.
 Doran's careful attention to detail draws out some beautifully painful ironies - Willy supplying his mistress with new silk stockings, actually intended for Linda, while she is at home eternally stitching her own.

 The play's revolutionary interplay of past and present in the same "strata" (as Miller put it), which was then revolutionary, remains as powerful as ever.
 It underlines how for all of us, the past is always with us, no matter how hard we might try to deny it.